Shingles Guide

 Shingles (Herpes Zoster) occurs most commonly in older age groups, and can cause severe pain.
 It is a reactivation of the virus which causes chickenpox (varicella-zoster virus VZV).
 After developing chickenpox, the virus lies dormant in the dorsal root or trigeminal ganglia and can become reactivated later in life to cause shingles.

-The Shingles – A Guide for Health Professionals provides useful information about clinical features of the disease, as well as information on transmission, complications, and vaccination recommendations.
+This guide provides useful information about clinical features of the disease, as well as information on transmission, complications, and vaccination recommendations.

-Advise patients about the importance and safety of vaccination, obtain medical history prior to vaccination with zoster vaccine, and check contraindications of live zoster vaccine in immunocompromised individuals.
+As a healthcare professional you also advise patients about the importance and safety of vaccination, obtain medical history prior to vaccination with zoster vaccine, and check contraindications of live zoster vaccine in immunocompromised individuals.

-Cause of Shingles
+Cause Of Shingles

 Reactivation of the virus which causes chickenpox (varicella-zoster virus VZV) in a person who has previously had varicella (chickenpox).